aframevr/aframe/README.md

 A-Frame can be used from HTML, A-Frame is accessible to everyone: web developers, VR enthusiasts, educators, artists, makers, kids.

+:electric_plug: **Entity-Component Architecture**: A-Frame is a powerful framework on top of three.js, providing a declarative, composable, reusable entity-component structure for three.js.
+While A-Frame can be used from HTML, developers have unlimited access to JavaScript, DOM APIs, three.js, WebVR, and WebGL.

+rzap: **Performance**: A-Frame is a thin framework on top of three.js.
+Although A-Frame uses the DOM, A-Frame does not touch the browser layout engine.
+Performance is a top priority, being battle-tested on highly interactive WebVR experiences.

 :globe_with_meridians: **Cross-Platform**: Build VR applications for Vive, Rift, Daydream, GearVR, and Cardboard.
 Don't have a headset or controllers?
 No problem!
 A-Frame still works on standard desktop and smartphones.

-:electric_plug: **Entity-Component Architecture**: A-Frame is a powerful framework, providing a declarative, composable, reusable entity-component structure for three.js.
-While A-Frame can be used from HTML, developers have unlimited access to JavaScript, DOM APIs, three.js, WebVR, and WebGL.

-:zap: **Performance**: A-Frame is optimized from the ground up for WebVR.
-While A-Frame uses HTML, Custom Elements don't touch the browser layout engine.
-All 3D object updates are all done in memory with little overhead under a single global `requestAnimationFrame` call.

-&#128296; **Tool Agnostic**: A-Frame works with normal JavaScript DOM APIs and therefore with all libraries such as [React](https://github.com/aframevr/aframe-react/), Vue.js, jQuery, or d3.js.
-Web developers don't have to jump ship to yet another framework, feeling right at home with A-Frame.

 :mag: **Visual Inspector**: A-Frame provides a built-in visual 3D inspector with a workflow similar to a browser's developer tools and interface similar to